Circumcision: Christianity

 Thus, circumcision rates of Christians are predominately determined by the surrounding cultures which they live in.
 In some African and Eastern Christian denominations circumcision is an established practice, and generally boys undergo circumcision shortly after birth as part of a rite of passage.
 Circumcision is near-universal among Coptic Christians, and they practice circumcision as a rite of passage.
-The Ethiopian Orthodox Church calls for circumcision, with near-universal prevalence among Orthodox men in Ethiopia.
+Circumcision is near-universal among Orthodox men in Ethiopia.
 Eritrean Orthodox practice circumcision as a rite of passage, and they circumcise their sons "anywhere from the first week of life to the first few year".
 Some Christian churches in South Africa disapprove of the practice, while others require it of their members.

 Circumcision is practiced in many predominantly Christian countries.
 Christian communities in Africa, some Anglosphere countries, the Philippines, the Middle East, South Korea and Oceania have high circumcision rates, while Christian communities in Europe and South America have low circumcision rates, although none of these are performed out of perceived religious obligation.
 Scholar Heather L. Armstrong writes that, as of 2021, about half of Christian males worldwide are circumcised, with most of them being located in Africa, Anglosphere countries, and the Philippines.